timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 #### Optional Step 3: Using a shared `IBM Cloud Account`

 >The initial design of getting started setup has the assumtion that you use an own `IBM Cloud Account` and not a shared one.

-Change the specifications for the used services `"APP_ID"` and `"POSTGRES"`

 In case if you use a shared `IBM Cloud Account` with other developers you need to ensure the `AppID service` and `Postgres service` configurationsneed to be `unique` each tenant in the shared account.

+> You need to change the specifications for the used services `"APP_ID"` and `"POSTGRES"`!

 In that case you need to open up the tenants configurations again.

 1. Open the first tenant configuration `tenant-a.json`.
 _(repeat these steps for the tenant-b.json file)_